Who Gets Flagged? The Pluralistic Evaluation Gap in AI Content Watermarking: Introduction

 The question matters because watermarking is not a neutral stamp applied uniformly to all content.
 Across modalities, watermark signal strength, detectability, and robustness depend on statistical properties of the content itself~\cite{piet2025markmywords, an2024waves, liu2024audiomarkbench}.
 These properties vary systematically across languages, cultural visual traditions, and linguistic communities~\cite{liu2024audiomarkbench, shira2025representation}.
 If watermarking becomes the primary mechanism by which AI-generated content is authenticated, then biased watermarking produces biased authentication.

 Current evaluation practice is not equipped to surface this problem.
-Watermark benchmarks focus almost exclusively on detectability, robustness to adversarial attack, output quality preservation, and computational overhead~\cite{liu2024audiomarkbench, piet2025markmywords, tu2024waterbench, liang2024watermark, an2024waves, jiang2025videomarkbench, lu2024robust}.
-None of which are evaluated under implicitly monocultural assumptions~\cite{agnew2024sound, mohamed2025multilingual}.
+Watermark benchmarks focus on detectability, robustness to adversarial attack, output quality preservation, and computational overhead~\cite{liu2024audiomarkbench, piet2025markmywords, tu2024waterbench, liang2024watermark, an2024waves, jiang2025videomarkbench, lu2024robust}.
+All of which are evaluated under implicitly monocultural assumptions~\cite{agnew2024sound, mohamed2025multilingual}.
 Yet early evidence already demonstrates cause for concern: under identical conditions, watermark detection rates vary significantly across linguistic communities, with disparities arising structurally from the embedding mechanism rather than the detector~\cite{xie2025watermark, xie2025silent}.

 The multimodal AI community has devoted large efforts to ensuring that model outputs respect cultural diversity, from addressing geographic bias in text-to-image generation~\cite{hall2024towards} to evaluating vision-language models across non-Western contexts~\cite{nayak2024benchmarking}.
 This paper argues that the same scrutiny must extend to the verification layer.

-We analyze how watermarking creates content-dependent pathways to bias across text, image, and audio modalities, documenting existing disparities where empirical evidence exists and identifying structural risk factors where evaluation is absent.
-We then propose concrete evaluation dimensions for pluralistic watermark benchmarking and connect these to the governance frameworks that are mandating watermarking deployment without requiring fairness evaluation.
+Pluralistic alignment seeks to align AI systems with the diversity of human values rather than a single averaged preference~\cite{sorensen2024roadmap}. \citeauthor{sorensen2024roadmap} formalize three operationalizations: (i) Overton pluralism (covering the spectrum of reasonable responses), (ii) steerable pluralism (faithfully reflecting specified perspectives), and (iii) distributional pluralism (calibrating to the distribution of a target population).
+To date, this program has been pursued almost exclusively at the level of model outputs (i.e., what the model says, whose preferences shape it, how disagreement is represented).
+We argue that pluralistic alignment is incomplete without extending the same scrutiny to the verification layer that determines whose outputs get authenticated.

+The reason is that the same governance frameworks effectively bind alignment requirements to watermarking: if watermarking is the mandated mechanism of provenance, it is also the mechanism that determines, in deployment, whose outputs get authenticated.
+A generative system can pass a distributional pluralism evaluation while the watermarking layer that authenticates its outputs produces systematically different detection rates across the very populations the alignment effort was meant to serve.
+This is the verification-layer analog of \emph{pluralistic value-washing}~\cite{kasirzadeh2024plurality}, a superficially pluralistic pipeline whose binding component is monistic.
+If first-order alignment choices are made pluralistically but the second-order infrastructure that operationalizes them in deployment is evaluated only on aggregate, monocultural benchmarks, the apparent pluralism of the upstream system is silently flattened downstream.